adenin-platform/cf-logger/README.md

 Due to the internal use of `module.parent` to resolve file paths, every file which wishes to use this logger must require it (i.e., it will not function if passed between files).

-The environment variable it will search for is `ENABLE_LOG`, which should contain a `;` delimited list of file names or directories for which you want to enable logging.
+The environment variable it will search for is `LOG_FILTER`, which should contain a `;` delimited list of file names or directories for which you want to enable logging.

 For example, an entry `index.js` would enable logging in all files called `index.js`, an entry `mymodule/` would enable logging in all files in the directory `mymodule` and below, and an entry `mymodule/dosomething.js` would enable logging only for that one file.